Physical Therapy Billing Services in Washington

 The most frequent physical therapy denials we see from WA payers include unit calculation based on total direct treatment time, most payers limit visits per authorization period, timed codes follow the 8-minute rule.
 Our team catches these before submission by applying both physical therapy coding expertise and WA payer-specific rules to every claim.

-Apple Health routes physical therapy patients through 5 managed care plans: Molina, Coordinated Care, Community Health Plan, Amerigroup, UHC.
+Washington Apple Health routes physical therapy patients through 5 managed care plans: Molina Healthcare of Washington, Coordinated Care of Washington, Community Health Plan of Washington (CHPW), Wellpoint Washington (formerly Amerigroup), UnitedHealthcare Community Plan.
 Each MCO has its own physical therapy authorization requirements, fee schedules, and billing rules.
 We credential and bill with all of them so your physical therapy practice gets paid correctly.

 Fix Your Washington Physical Therapy Billing